WanYun-Yang/Numerical-Option-Pricing/README.md

 * The maximum of boundary <br>
 &emsp; When we do numerical calculation, we need to set the maximum stock price Smax and calculate in [0, T] X [0, Smax].
 It converges as Smax goes to infinity.
 * Truncation error <br>
 &emsp; A kind of error made by truncating the taylor expansion into finite sum.
-It converges as dt, ds goes to zero.
+It converges as dt, ds go to zero.